 - Insert the new filter with the arrow pointing toward the heater to keep damage from happening.

 Flat filters should be replaced monthly, while pleated filters should last about three months.
-You could also buy a washable filter that you can use for about 10 years.
 If you have children or pets, you could have to put in a new filter sooner.

 To make the process go more quickly down the road, write with a permanent pen on your furnace exterior or ductwork to show the airflow direction and filter size.

 Commonly known as drain pans, condensate pans hold liquid your heater removes from the air.